hattwick/pywork/README.md

-# pywork
+# Readme for Pywork repository
-# Working Repo on Yoga workbook
+# This is a working repo for various tasks on my plate.
-# Discard work will be tagged
+# Suggestions for the json pipeline are welcome.
-# Test push
+# I have numerous use cases for pulling data, remapping it, and posting it for someone else to pick up.